 The city has the second highest number of national heritage buildings in the Netherlands, just behind Amsterdam, and it is a thriving cultural center in the country.
-Maastricht is also famous for its good shops and recreational activities all year long, which attracts thousands of national as well as international tourists given its distance to both the Belgian and German border.
+Maastricht is also famous for its good shops and festivals all year long, which attracts thousands of national as well as international tourists, given its distance to both the Belgian and German border.

-Recently renovated, the Maastricht central station has direct trains to Amsterdam and many other cities like Eindhoven and Utrecht.
-It also has a bus station next to it, with buses going to nearby towns, like Aachen in Germany.
+Recently renovated, the Maastricht central station has direct trains to Amsterdam and many other cities in the Netherlands, such as Eindhoven and Utrecht.
+It also has a bus station next to it, with buses going to nearby towns, such as Aachen in Germany.

 The city center is at a walking distance from here.
 You’ll only have to walk straight ahead and cross the river that gave the name to the city, the Maas River.
 This river runs from France, through Belgium and Maastricht, all the way north until the port in Rotterdam.